Rancis09/Projects/README.md

 # Projects
-This is a sample project
+-This is a sample project

-Clone this repo to my repo and edit the file
+-Clone this repo to my repo and edit the file